FourjsGenero/ex_contacts/README.md

 * Configure the users with the server_config program.
   * Add users if needed.
   * Define data filters.
-* Make sure your mobile devices is one the same Wifi as the server.
+* Make sure your mobile devices is on the same Wifi as the server.
 * Start the app on the mobile device.
 * At first start, the app will ask for config settings.
   * Define the server Host IP address
   * Define the port if you have changed it on the server side.
   * Define the user id (ted, mike or max are predefined)
-  * Configure the GAS settings if the server program is behing GAS.
+  * Configure the GAS settings if the server program is behind GAS.
   * Tap the "Test" button to see if the connection can be established.
   * Tap OK to save and close.
 * First synchronization should occur.